kadamandersson/kadamandersson.github.io/index.md

 - **Melker Bild** is working on a Bayesian filtering using a backward SDE approach.
 Supervised by Kasper Bågmark at Chalmers.

 - **Joel Axelsson** is working on deep learning approximation of conditional expectations and weak Bayesian filtering.
-Supervised by myself and Patrik Albin at Chalmers.
+Supervised by Patrik Albin at Chalmers and partly myself.